-I am so excited to share a favorite Christmas craft DIY, my Christmas Tree Pillow.
+This is one of my favorite Christmas craft DIYs, my Christmas Tree Pillow.
 It’s easy to make and looks store-bought.
-But it is not.
 It is handmade.

 There is no doubt that I love to craft.
 Now that the Christmas holiday is about a month away, I am having so much fun creating crafts!
 Some of my favorite crafts I made last year are a tree skirt, a wooden centerpiece with hanging mason jar candles, mercury glass ornaments, gift tags, a ribbon wreath, a cookie wreath, wrapping paper, silver and gold leaf pears, and clay tags.